 The Red (Vermelha) line is the most crowded one, so it’s good to pay attention to your stuff to avoid thievery at rush hours.
 This line connects a small part of the northern region, goes to the historical center and connects to a part of the northeastern.

 Main stations: Republica (it is both Red and Yellow), Estação da Sé (it is both Blue and Red), and Palmeiras-Barra Funda.

-The Yellow (Amarela) line is the most technologic and the paulistas mock that it is the “richest line” because it is operated by the private sector.
+The Yellow (Amarela) line is the most technological, and the Paulistas mock that it is the “richest line”.
 This one goes to western neighborhoods where you can find a good nightlife.

 Main stations: Faria Lima station, República (it is both Red and Yellow) and Fradique Coutinho.

 The Lilac (Lilás) one is the newest and connects part of the southern zone like Brooklin and Santo Amaro to the extreme southwestern neighborhoods.

 Main stations: Santo Amaro, Brooklin, Moema, Santa Cruz (it is both Blue and Lilac) and Hospital São Paulo.

 It can differ from station to station, but the general rule is Sunday-Friday 4:40 am to midnight, Saturday-Sunday 4:40 am-1am.

 During the week, from 7am-9am and 5pm-7pm the metro used to be very crowded in all metro lines, so avoid those periods.